lawrennd/old_talks/_uq/includes/mountain-car-simulation.md

 regret using Bayesian optimization and the emulator for the reward.
 We try 50 new parameters chosen by the expected improvement acquisition function.}

-\notes{First we initizialize a Gaussian process emulator.}
+\notes{First, we initizialize a Gaussian process emulator.}

 \setupcode{import GPy}